FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_instance.md

 * `security_group_id` - (Required, String) Specifies an ID of the security group to which the APIG dedicated instance belongs to.

-* `available_zones` - (Optional, List, ForceNew) Specifies an array of available zone names for the APIG dedicated instance.
+* `available_zones` - (Required, List, ForceNew) Specifies an array of available zone names for the APIG dedicated instance.
 Changing this will create a new APIG dedicated instance resource.

 * `description` - (Optional, String) Specifies the description about the APIG dedicated instance.
 The description